hyperledger/indy-hipe/text/0023-diddoc-conventions/README.md

 - id : Required by the [Service Endpoints Spec](https://w3c-ccg.github.io/did-spec/#service-endpoints).
 - type : Required by the [Service Endpoints Spec](https://w3c-ccg.github.io/did-spec/#service-endpoints).
-- priority : This represents the priority of the service endpoint, used for distinction when multiple `IndyAgent` service endpoints are present in a single DIDDoc.
+- priority : This represents the priority of the service endpoint, used for distinction when multiple `DidMessaging` service endpoints are present in a single DIDDoc.
 - recipientKeys : This is an array of did key references used to denote the default recipients of an endpoint.
-- mediatorKeys: This is an array of did key references used to denote the mediators in between the sender and recipients
+- routingKeys: This is an array, ordered from most srcward to most destward, of did key references used to denote the individual hops in between the sender and recipients
 - serviceEndpoint : Required by the [Service Endpoints Spec](https://w3c-ccg.github.io/did-spec/#service-endpoints).

 #### Message Preparation Conventions

-1. Resolve the relevant `IndyAgent` service of the DIDDoc.
+1. Resolve the relevant `DidMessaging` service of the DIDDoc.
 2. Take the raw message the sender would like to send and pack it for the recipient keys listed in the service definition.
-3. If the `mediatorKeys` array is empty then go to step 5.
+3. If the `routingKeys` array is empty then go to step 5.
 Otherwise for each key:
-    1. Pack the message from the previous step with the key of the current entry in the `mediatorKeys` array.
+    1. Pack the message from the previous step with the key of the current entry in the `routingKeys` array.
-    2. Prepare a `forward_to_key` message for the current entry in the `mediatorKeys` array, where the message is the `pack()`'d message from the previous step.
+    2. Prepare a `forward_to_key` message for the current entry in the `routingKeys` array, where the message is the `pack()`'d message from the previous step.
 4. Resolve the service endpoint:
     5. If it is a valid endpoint URI, send the resulting message in accordance with the URI's protocol.
     6. If the service endpoint resolves to another service endpoint (i.e like the below example with agents-r-us), resolve this service endpoint and repeat this process from the beginning.